Colm Tóibín: Writing

 Tóibín has said his writing comes out of silence.
 He does not favour stories and does not view himself as a storyteller.
 He has said, "Ending a novel is almost like putting a child to sleep – it can't be done abruptly".
 When working on a first draft he covers only the right-hand side of the page; later he carries out some rewriting on the left-hand side of the page.
 He keeps a word processor in another room on which to transfer writing at a later time.

-He writes in great discomfort, saying in 2017: "When you're writing, you should be bent over, and you need to be in pain and your shoulders should be bent — you need to be pulling things up from within yourself.
+He described his approach to writing in 2017: "When you're writing, you should be bent over, and you need to be in pain and your shoulders should be bent — you need to be pulling things up from within yourself.
 You can't be too comfortable."

 Tóibín's 1990 novel The South was followed by The Heather Blazing (1992), The Story of the Night (1996), and The Blackwater Lightship (1999).
 His fifth novel, The Master (2004), is a fictional account of the inner life of Henry James.
 U.S. writer Cynthia Ozick said that his "rendering of the first hints, or sensations, of the tales as they form in James's thoughts is itself an instance of writer's wizardry".
 In 2009, he published Brooklyn, which was made into a movie in 2015.
 Its protagonist is Eilis Lacey, who emigrates from Ireland to Brooklyn.
 In 2012 Tóibín published The Testament of Mary, and in 2014 he published Nora Webster, a portrait of a recently widowed mother of four in Wexford struggling through a period of grief.
 A sequel to Brooklyn titled Long Island was released in May 2024, described by a review in Guardian as "a masterclass in subtlety and intelligence".
 The novel follows Eilis Lacey as she returns to Enniscorthy.

 Tóibín has written two short story collections.
-His first, Mothers and Sons, which — as the name suggests — explores the relationship between mothers and their sons, was published in 2006, and was reviewed favourably (including by Pico Iyer in The New York Times).
+His first, Mothers and Sons, was published in 2006, and was reviewed favourably (including by Pico Iyer in The New York Times).
 His second collection, titled The Empty Family, was published in 2010.
 It was shortlisted for the 2011 Frank O'Connor International Short Story Award.